Raising Digital Citizens

 - NetSmartz.org is a safety resource from the National Center for Missing and Exploited Children (NCMEC) and Boys & Girls Clubs of America (BGCA) for children aged 5 to 17, parents, guardians, educators, and law enforcement that uses activities to teach Internet safety.

-- OnGuardOnline.gov is the FTC’s main consumer facing website to educate everyone on staying safe and secure online.
+- OnGuardOnline.gov is the FTC’s main consumer-facing page to educate everyone on staying safe and secure online.

 - WebWiseKids.org is a unique organization that offers fun, challenging and interactive simulations based on real-life criminal cases.
 Each program has been designed specifically for use with young people in classrooms and computer labs and is guaranteed to be easy to use and flexible with your classroom schedule.